poojaloni4545/SpendWise-Smart-Student-Expense-Tracker/README.md

 # SpendWise-Smart-Student-Expense-Tracker
-This is my 1st git repository
+This is my 1st Git repository